A Basic Guide to Understanding the 401(k)

 As you consider your own financial path, keep in mind these key points:

-- Contribute regularly: Consistent contributions, even small ones, can make a big difference over time.
+• Contribute regularly: Consistent contributions, even small ones, can make a big difference over time.
+And when you can, increase your contributions!

-- Explore tax benefits: Understand how your contributions can provide tax advantages, especially if you’re eligible for the Saver’s Credit.
+• Explore tax benefits: Understand how your contributions can provide tax advantages, especially if you’re eligible for the Saver’s Tax Credit.

-- Keep Learning: The world of finance and retirement planning is always evolving.
+• Keep Learning: The world of finance and retirement planning is always evolving.
 Stay informed about your 401(k) and other financial options to make the best decisions for your future.
-Reach out to your HR team for more information regarding your specific 401(k) plan and additional financial wellness resources.
+Reach out to your employer for more information regarding your specific 401(k) plan.